code-423n4/2023-01-rabbithole-findings/data/0xMirce-G.md

 ##  Optimize ` + 1 > ` with ` >= `

 At line https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/QuestFactory.sol#L220 there is if check `if (quests[questId_].numberMinted + 1 > quests[questId_].totalParticipants) revert OverMaxAllowedToMint();` which could be optimize with `(quests[questId_].numberMinted >= quests[questId_].totalParticipants) revert OverMaxAllowedToMint(); `.
 In that way, it will be one operation (add operation) less regarding the original code.

+##  Not needed to set `isPaused = false;` because `isPaused` is by default false

+At line https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/Quest.sol#L51 it is not needed `isPaused = false;` because by default bool storage variables are set to `false`, and on the other side, it is not possible to change that variable to `true` before the quest starts.
+So, I suggest removing that line.